Dema00/REXTerm/README.md

 ## Step 4: Run!
 Once you have all the compiled binaries in the same folder you should be able to run the program by executing REXTerm

+**The GondTerm, REXTerm and cp437 files need to be in the same directory**

 # AdditionalResources folder
 In this folder you will find the font for the terminal and a few .xp files to test the program with